terracenter/gentoo_install/README.md

 ##### Manual set up

-The manual process it's intimidating for beginners because you can break your system if you miss certain options.
-There's a lof of reading and digging involved in the process.
+The manual process it's intimidating for beginners because you can break your system if you miss specific options.
+In addition, the process involves a lot of reading and digging.

-As much as I would love to spend time explaining every single option of the Kernel, doing so will be time consuming and at least double the size of this guide :bangbang:
+As much as I would love to spend time explaining every single option of the kernel, doing so will be time-consuming and at least double the size of this guide :bangbang:

-So, if you feel brave I will give you some hints:
+So, if you feel brave, I will give you some hints:

 1. Install `sys-apps/pciutils`.
-This package contains a tool calles `lspci` that you will use to identify what pci hardware you have in your system.
+This package contains a tool called `lspci` that you will use to identify what PCI hardware you have in your system.
 You will have to enable all drivers on the kernel.

     ```shell
     emerge --ask sys-apps/pciutils